Karpman-Consulting/eQUEST-229RPDGenerator/README.md

 `FEATURE` is one of the following:
 - ENG: (Engine) for changes related to core algorithms and data structures
 - RI:  (Read Input) for changes related to the processing of DOE2 input files
 - RO:  (Read Output) for changes related to the processing of DOE2 Output files
 - GUI: (Graphic User Inteface) for changes related to the application interface
+- REF: (Refactoring) for changes related to nonfunctional attributes of the software (renaming files or variables, restructuring files or directories, etc.)

 `INIITIALS` refers to the initials of the owner of the branch or PR.